0xReki/0xreki.github.io/_posts/2021/2021-11-22-so-i-got-a-hi-md-player.md

   - MiniDisc
   - Hi-MD
   - 90's Tech

+redirect_from:
+  - /blog/2016/12-22-so-i-got-a-hi-md-player/

 long: true
 seo_meta_fix: 1

+excerpt: |
+  Well, I'm in my early 30s and I suddenly got that urge to get me some stuff couldn't have when I was younger.
+  So I did some research into what ever happened with magnetic-optical-technology, especially the Sony MiniDisc.
 ---
+*This post was originally published in 2016 and was refreshed and updated with current information.*

 Well, I'm in my early 30s and I suddenly got that urge to get me some stuff couldn't have when I was younger.
 So I did some research into what ever happened with magnetic-optical-technology, especially the Sony MiniDisc.